28 November 2012 by Anna Staford

 As you can see a helmet is an essential part of snowboarders’ and skiers’ gear.
 Don’t follow stereotypes about snowboard helmet, try yourself and have your own opinion.
 You will see that wearing a helmet you look cool and feel more protected!

-Be safe in on the piste!
+Be safe on the slopes!